andrea-falco/kafka-course/README.md

 # Apache Kafka Course
 Some tutorials written while taking a [course](https://www.udemy.com/course/apache-kafka/) on Apache Kafka

-## :one: Tutorial 01 - Basic Producer
+## Tutorial :one: - Basic Producer
 Simple producer that send data to a topic.

 **Requirements**